 Bring some form of photo identification to Testing Services.
 A Missouri S&T ID, driver's license, state ID, passport or other issued identification card with your name and photo on it is acceptable.

 ONLY bring into the test rooms pens, pencils, your exam/answer sheet, and any items for the test that your course professor indicates are necessary for the test.
 No exceptions to this will be made.
 Food and drink are not allowed in the test rooms, regardless of whether your course professor allows them in his or her class.
-Hats, coats, gloves and scarves may not be worn in the testing room.
-You may be asked to remove other bulky clothing or show the Testing Center Staff that there is nothing in your pockets, in sleeves, hoods, etc. Cell phone, MP-4, tablets, photographic and recording devices are not permitted in the testing room.
-You will be given locker key to store all personal possessions.
+Hats, coats, gloves, and scarves may not be worn in the testing room.
+You may be asked to remove other bulky clothing or show the Testing Center Staff that there is nothing in your pockets, in sleeves, hoods, etc. Cell phones, MP-4, tablets, photographic, and recording devices are not permitted in the testing room.
+You will be given a locker key to store all personal possessions.

 Stop taking your test and turn it in when your time is up.
 Testing Center staff will place a timer where you can view your remaining time.
 Once the timer sounds, time is up and it is your responsibility to stop your exam and return materials to the Testing Center staff.
-Remove personal items from locker and return the locker key to the staff.
+Remove personal items from the locker and return the locker key to the staff.